 One business owner recruited people who were members of racial or ethnic minorities, service disabled veterans, or members of socially disadvantaged groups, and offered them a percentage of the total contract value he won given his ‘minority owned business company.’

-When these fraudulent 8(a) companies are awarded contracts, they are depriving legitimate 8(a) contractors from the profit that was already set aside in the government procurement process for them.
+When these fraudulent 8(a) companies are awarded government contracts, they are depriving legitimate 8(a) contractors from the profit that was already set aside in the government procurement process for them.
 The government does not take this 8(a) Program Procurement fraud scheme lightly.

 In addition to falsifying 8(a) eligibility, contractors have also been found liable for making false statements to the Small Business Administration in regards to corporate and personal income tax returns and construction bond documents.